 - “Appraisals are not necessary for items of property for which you claim a deduction of $5,000 or less…”

-- “Generally, if the claimed deduction for an item or group of similar items of donated property is more than $5,000, you must get a qualified appraisal made by a qualified appraiser.”
+- “Generally, if the claimed deduction for an item or group of similar items of donated property is more than $5,000, … you must get a qualified appraisal” and complete IRS form 8283.